-If you have not registered an appeal against a benefit decision within the 1-month dispute period, you can request that a late appeal be considered, and this request must be submitted in writing within 13 months of the decision that you are disputing.
+If you have not registered an appeal against a benefit decision within the one month dispute period, you can request that a late appeal be considered, and this request must be submitted in writing within thirteen months of the decision that you are disputing.

-We will write and let you know whether or not we can accept the late appeal, given the circumstances you outline, and where your appeal is accepted, it will follow the same process as under the heading "What happens next"?.
+We will write and let you know whether or not we can accept the late appeal given the circumstances you outline.
+Where your appeal is accepted, it will follow the same process as under the heading "What happens next"?.

 Reviews Council Tax - Reduction